Urban Sky

 Urban Sky is an American aerospace company headquartered in Denver, Colorado.
-Urban Sky designs, manufactures and operates small, altitude-stable stratospheric balloons that are primarily used for Earth Observation and remote sensing applications.
-The balloon systems are the first ever reusable stratospheric balloons and have several unique features including an ability to navigate in the stratosphere, and a novel size (more than 100 times smaller than typical Zero-pressure balloons).
-About one third of all high altitude balloons flown in 2023 were built or operated by Urban Sky (excluding Latex and weather balloons).
+Urban Sky designs, manufactures and operates small, altitude-stable stratospheric balloon systems used for earth observation and remote sensing applications.
+The balloon systems are described by the company as reusable and incorporate features such as altitude stability and limited navigational control in the stratosphere, as well as a smaller size compared to traditional Zero-pressure balloons.
+According to industry reports, about one third of all high altitude balloons flown in 2023 were built or operated by the company, excluding latex and weather balloons.

 History

-Urban Sky was founded in 2019 with the goal of increasing access to the stratosphere, and reducing the cost of remote sensing through balloon miniaturization and new approaches to balloon control.
-In 2020 Urban Sky began routine stratospheric operations and became the first company ever to reuse a stratospheric balloon.
+Urban Sky was founded in 2019 to develop lower-cost stratospheric balloon systems for remote sensing applications, including through balloon miniaturization and new approaches to balloon control.
+In 2020, Urban Sky began routine stratospheric operations and reported reusing a stratospheric balloon during flight operations.

-In 2022 Urban Sky started routine commercial operations after more than 50 test flights.
-The initial product Urban Sky released was an aerial imagery product at a resolution of 10-cm.
-Alongside its visual spectrum imager Urban Sky developed a Long Wave Infrared imaging system funded by NASA for detecting and monitoring wildfires with scanning rates similar to that of satellites with higher resolution.
-That same year Urban Sky was awarded 3 Air Force Grants to develop new sensor systems including a real-time thermal sensor developed in partnership with the University of Colorado.
-In 2022 Urban Sky was awarded a National Science Foundation grant to develop more precise placement technology for the balloon systems.
+In 2022 Urban Sky initiated commercial operations after more than 50 test flights.
+The initial product Urban Sky released was an aerial imagery product at a resolution of 10 cm.
+Alongside its visual spectrum imager Urban Sky developed a long wave infrared imaging system funded by NASA for wildfire detection and monitoring.
+That same year, Urban Sky received three U.S. Air Force grants to develop new sensor systems including a real-time thermal sensor developed in partnership with the University of Colorado.
+In 2022, Urban Sky was awarded a National Science Foundation grant to develop balloon placement technologies.

-In 2023 Urban Sky was the winner of the National Security Innovation Network challenge for their remote sensing technologies. and that same year started flying communications related missions with a first stratospheric communications flight partnered with goTenna.
-Two balloons were flown in the demonstration maintaining an altitude of 57,000 feet simultaneously in the 5 hour flight establishing a line-of-site network spanning at least 14,412 square miles.
+In 2023, Urban Sky was selected as a winner of the National Security Innovation Network challenge for their remote sensing technologies.
+The same year, they started flying communications-related missions with a first stratospheric communications flight, partnered with goTenna.
+Two balloons were flown during the demonstration, both maintaining an altitude of 57,000 feet simultaneously in the five-hour flight, forming a line-of-sight communications network spanning around 14,412 square miles.

-In October of 2023 the company closed a $9.75M series A funding round to scale imaging operations across the western United States.
-In 2024 the company announced multiple wildfire campaigns and was announced as one of two companies selected to participate in the NASA firesense campaign and announced a new Long Wave Infrared sensor for early detection and live mapping of wildfires.
+In October of 2023, the company closed a $9.75M Series A funding round to expand imaging operations in the western United States.
+In 2024, the company announced multiple wildfire campaigns and was selected as one of two companies to participate in NASA's FireSense campaign.
+It also announced the development of a new long-wave infrared sensor for early wildfire detection and live mapping.

-As of 2023 the company had raised at least $13.8M in funding rounds that were shared publicly.
+As of 2023, the company had raised at least $13.8 million in publicly disclosed funding rounds.